Top 10 longest-running musicals currently in London's West End

 The brainchild of South Park creators Trey Parker and Matt Stone, The Book of Mormon took the pair eight years to fully develop with Avenue Q writer Robert Lopez.
 The story is of two Mormon missionaries who try to share their scriptures with residents of a remote Ugandan village.
 Running at the Prince of Wales Theatre since March 2013, the musical features the numbers "Hello!", "You and Me (But Mostly Me)" and "Tomorrow Is a Latter Day."

-The Book of Mormon tickets are on sale now.
+Book The Book of Mormon tickets on London Theatre.

 Opened 21st November 2017

 After causing a sensation on Broadway, the musical theatre phenomenon Hamilton found its London home at the Victoria Palace Theatre in December 2017.
 The Pulitzer Prize-winning musical includes a mash-up of hip-hop, R&B and soul songs to tell the story of the American founding father Alexander Hamilton.
 Even though it's been in London for just a few years, Hamilton is well on its way to becoming a timeless musical.